Quizz1Cal/Semester-2/INFO20003 - DBS/Lectures.md

     - Latter: If the REFERENCE is deleted, it updates the current table
     - `UPDATE` refers to when the data is altered
 - SUPPOSEDLY partial keys are underlined in crow's foot notation
-- Rho symbol slide 22 Lec 7
 - So in Lec 7 you do rho(ANS(renames)...) but lec 8 you do renaming prior to the cross-product.
 What's better?
+WHATEVER
 - CARDINALITY(Cross-Product) = CARD(S1) x CARD(S2)... clarify the meaning
+- Heap Scan vs Unclustered costs: wouldn't a heap scan also incur NTuples cost as well?
+- CRUCIAL: Lec 11 Slide 17 Q3: CHECK ANSWER (i think no)

 - TODO: Need to check possibility of duplicates when using joins.
 - TODO: I think the `|` means 'a choice of following - so investigate alternate inputs for the SELECT statements.